DjalmeidaGithub/devops-best-practices/devops-implementation.md

-# Agile, DevOps, and DevSecOps: What They Mean for Teams and Companies
+# Agile, DevOps, and DevSecOps

 Let me break down Agile, DevOps, and DevSecOps in a simple way — imagine a modern factory where engineers have the right tools and space to work both independently and together.